DGGI Recommends More Regulations for Online Money Games

 Registration of Offshore Entities for the Purposes of GST

-Over the years, 574 offshore-registered companies providing OIDAR (Online Information and Database Access or Retrieval) services to Indians have registered with the DGGI, and collection has grown from ₹80 crore in FY18 to ₹2675 crore in FY24.
+Over the years, 574 offshore-registered companies providing OIDAR (Online Information and Database Access or Retrieval) services to Indians have registered with the DGGI.
+Collection has grown from ₹80 crore in FY18 to ₹2675 crore in FY24.

-“However, there are other entities that are non-cooperative and appear to intentionally avoid tax compliance,” the DGGI pointed out in its report.
-“These include various online casinos based out of tax-havens like Malta, Cypress, Curacao, BVI etc. There are also other entities that are difficult to reach out to on account of them operating through VPN or cloud based platforms.”
+“However, there are other entities that are non-cooperative and appear to intentionally avoid tax compliance,” the DGGI pointed out.
+“These include various online casinos based out of tax-havens like Malta, Cypress, Curacao, BVI etc. There are also other entities that are difficult to reach out to.
+On account of them operating through VPN or cloud based platforms.”

 Setting Up of an Inter-Department Committee Proposed